Aresiel/pocket-go-combination-lock/README.md

 The code is **UP RIGHT LEFT DOWN** by default, there is no way to change it except editing the code but that is quite easy to do, the trick is compiling...
 Ask some dudes [here](https://discord.gg/WkYGcVQ) for help with that.

 ### IMPORTANT - NOT TESTED
-I have not tested this as my device hasen't arrived yet.
+I have not tested this as my device hasn't arrived yet.

 ### Thanks
  - FLG82